Not filing Form 5472 costs $25,000 per year. We file it for $299.

 Fax855-887-7737Fax transmission confirmation

 Source: IRS Instructions for Form 5472 (foreign-owned U.S. DE).
-Verified June 2026.
+Verified July 2026.

 The disregarded-entity-as-corporation rule has applied since 2017 under T.D.
 9796, which is what forces the pro forma 1120 wrapper around your Form 5472.

-When is the Form 5472 deadline for a SaaS founder?
+When is the Form 5472 deadline?

 Form 5472 for the 2025 tax year is due April 15, 2026, filed with the pro forma Form 1120.
 Filing Form 7004 by April 15 extends the deadline to October 15, 2026.
+Time zones abroad do not extend it.

 The penalty is $25,000 per form, per year, under IRC §6038A(d), with no cap and no statute of limitations (§6501(c)(8)).
 An additional $25,000 accrues every 30 days after a 90-day IRS notice.